gautam786786/gautam/11-Docker/02-Essential-Docker-Commands/README.md

+Unix

+To delete all containers including its volumes use,

+docker rm -vf $(docker ps -aq)
+To delete all the images,

 docker rmi -f $(docker images -aq)
+Remember, you should remove all the containers before removing all the images from which those containers were created.

+Windows - Powershell

+docker images -a -q | % { docker image rm $_ -f }
+Windows - cmd.exe

+for /F %i in ('docker images -a -q') do docker rmi -f %i

 # Docker - Essential Commands
 - The below are the list of essential commands we are in need